wp-plugins/islam-companion/README.txt

 * Added function that displays Quranic verse at top of the admin page

 == Upgrade Notice ==

+= 1.0.2 =
+* Updated Holy Quran dashboard widget so it displays the verses according to the configured settings
+* Added option under settings for saving the surah, verse and verse count

 = 1.0.1 =
 * Message for the day text is now displayed in admin dashboard widget